santiagomarc/EZbyte/README.md

 ## I. Project Overview 🌟

 EZByte is a Java-based healthy food ordering system designed to provide users with a nutrition-focused ordering experience.
 The system allows users to explore a variety of healthy menu options, customize their choices, add items to a personal cart, and manage their transactions through an in-app wallet or a cash-on-delivery method.
 The project emphasizes user convenience and encourages healthier dietary choices by calculating the nutritional information of each item in the cart.
-Data is managed with a MySQL database to store user information, cart items, and transactional details, ensuring a persistent and reliable experience.
+Data is managed with a MySQL database to store user information, cart items, and transactional details, ensuring a persistent and reliable experience!

 ### Key Features ✨